Can Essential Oils Be Used On Dogs: A How-To Guide For The Safe And Effective Use Essential Oils On Dogs

 Recipe 2 – Joint and muscle support

-Mix the essential oils of wintergreen, eucalyptus, camphor, peppermint, clove, german chamomile and sage in equal proportions, 2 drops each.
+Mix the essential oils of eucalyptus, ginger, peppermint, clove, german chamomile and sage in equal proportions, 2 drops each.
 Take 3 drops of this blend and dilute it with 1 tsp of coconut oil.
 Apply along the spine or other problem areas for a soothing comfort.
-Other essential oils that can be used for this purpose include blue tansy, helichrysum, vetiver, ginger and rosemary.
+Other essential oils that can be used for this purpose include blue tansy, helichrysum, vetiver and rosemary.

 How To Use Essential Oils To Relieve Anxiety And Fear In Dogs?